LibreTuner/tuneutils/README.md

 TuneUtils
 =========
 A lightweight library with vehicle tuning utilities.
+This includes utilities for communicating with OBD-II services, firmware downloading/flashing, and table modifications.

+This library is the base of LibreTuner.

 ## Features